 The Infection Is Mild Enough to Safely Work Through

-That said, COVID-19 illness is often mild enough to work through, especially for white-collar workers who can telecommute during the pandemic and aren’t physically demanding.
-While your employer can’t legally fire you for filing a workers’ compensation claim or taking job-protected leave, you might prefer to work through a mild illness at home rather than face a crush of work when you return from an absence.
+That said, COVID-19 illness is often mild enough to work through.
+While your employer can’t legally fire you for filing a workers’ compensation claim or taking job-protected leave, you might prefer to work during a mild illness at home rather than face a crush of work when you return from an absence.

-The Illness Doesn’t Require Hospitalization or Other Medical Expenses
+The Illness Doesn’t Require Hospitalization or Other Medical Treatment Expenses